Best Practices: Teaching Sensitive Course Content

 Teaching and learning in colleges and universities are not for the faint-hearted.
-Addressing sensitive content is integral to higher education.
+Addressing sensitive topics and content is integral to higher education.
 Sensitive content includes trauma, violence, racism, sexism, classism, rape/sexual assaults, and any other topic that a student might find upsetting, unpleasant or disturbing.
 Given the wide diversity of student experience, faculty and instructors may not always anticipate what students will interpret as sensitive content.
-Both planned and entirely unexpected sensitive discussions may arise in educational settings at any time, which emphasize the need to effectively facilitate and manage sensitive course discussions.

-Applying best practices in teaching and learning, especially when dealing with sensitive course content, can not only help elevate both planned and unexpected class discussions, but also minimize conflict, and create inclusive and enriching learning environments.
+Applying best practices in teaching and learning, especially when dealing with sensitive course content, can help elevate class discussions, minimize conflict, and create inclusive and enriching learning environments.
 Faculty and instructional staff who purposefully teach sensitive content and plan for the unexpected can create truly transformational experiences for students.

-This site, divided into the following two sections, contains comprehensive information of best practices and concrete strategies to help faculty and instructional staff effectively plan and deliver sensitive course content.
+This site is designed to help faculty and instructional staff effectively plan and deliver sensitive course content.

-Below are a few additional resources, including free UMN educational opportunities about effectively teaching sensitive course content:
+Below are a few resources regarding the need for effectively teaching sensitive course content: